shrinidhimanchi/shrinidhimanchi/README.md

 - 👋 Hi, I’m @shrinidhimanchi
 - 👀 I’m interested in building open source modules!!
-- 🌱 I’m currently learning AI, ML and nwewst programming languages.
+- 🌱 I’m currently learning AI, ML and newest programming languages.
 - 💞️ I’m looking to collaborate on any of the open source modules related to any developmental/improve activities to reduce the timelines of the project.
 - 📫 You can reach me on `shrinidhimanchi@gmail.com`